tech-acs/chimera-docs/docs/developer/Getting started/Configuration.md

     set this to the number of hours you want user registration links to be valid for (default 72)

+- REQUIRE_ACCOUNT_APPROVAL=false

+    set this to true to require that all accounts get approval from dashboard manager before they can be used (default false)

 - RECORDS_PER_PAGE=20

     set this to an integer number which controls the number of rows shown in various tables of the dashboard (default 20)